johnfmorton/generator-buildabanner/README.md

 # generator-buildabanner

-This is a [Yeoman](http://yeoman.io) generator to get a starter standard, AdWords, TruEffect, Sizemek or DoubleClick banner scaffolded out quickly.
+This is a [Yeoman](http://yeoman.io) generator to get a starter standard, AdWords, TruEffect, Sizmek or DoubleClick banner scaffolded out quickly.

 ## Let me show you how this works.